tcartwright/tcdbtools/docs/Invoke-DBRenameConstraints.md

         EX: If a conflict occurs with IX_TableName_ColName then IX_TableName_ColName_0001 will be tried, then 0002 and so on until a unique name can be found.

-        The method signature is as follows: function GetObjectName($renames)
+        The method signature is as follows: function GetObjectName($newName, $renames)

         The parameter $renames will be a collection of names that have already been assigned to the table.
+The $newName parameter will be the name that was created.

         Required?                    false
         Position?
 5